benh009/powerplant-coding-challenge/README_Deploy.md

 ```

  warning :
- Ad this following param in Docker Engine to build an image.
+ Add this following param in Docker Engine to build an image.
  ```
   "dns": [
     "1.1.1.1",